typelevel/typelevel.github.com/_posts/2014-09-20-higher_leibniz.md

 from `Foo` that we’re implementing, including `cata`.
 At that point it’s obvious to the compiler that `refl` implements the requested `Leib`.

+Incidentally, a similar style of substitution underlies the definition of `refl`.

 The `Leib` member
 -----------------